wp-plugins/shortpixel-image-optimiser/readme.txt

 * **Up to 90% compression rate:** with lossy compression images that were 3MB can crunch to 307Kb, with no before/after differences.
 * **Supported formats:** JPG, PNG, GIF (including animated): optimisation applies to JPG, PNG and static GIF.
 NEW UPDATE: we introduced optimisation for animated GIFs.
 * **Backup and restore originals:** if you ever want to return to the original version, images are automatically stored in a backup folder on your hosting servers.
-* **Batch image optimisation:**  Bulk Optimisation tool now available.
-Crunch your past image gallery, and downsize your website in minutes.
+* **Bulk image optimisation:** Crunch your image gallery, and downsize your website.
+This feature may take up to several hours, depending on the number and size of existing images.

 On the https://ShortPixel.com website, we offer free access to the ShrtPixel API which you can use for further image optimisation purposes.